Nick Kyrgios unlikely to play French Open due to coronavirus

 Last year, he said the French Open "sucks" before pulling out of the tournament, citing sickness.
 In 2018 he pulled out ahead of his first-round match with an elbow injury.

-The August 13-September 13 US Open, which will be played without spectators, has been hit with a number of high-profile withdrawals including Australian women's world number one Ash Barty and men's world number two Rafa Nadal.
+The August 13-September 13 US Open, which will be played without spectators, has been hit with a number of high-profile withdrawals including Australian women's world number one Ash Barty and men's world No 2 Rafael Nadal.

+- Grab a NOW TV Sky Sports Month Pass for just £25p/m for 2 months

 Canberra-based Kyrgios said it was an easy decision to pull out of the Grand Slam in New York.